AVianEco/Audio-File-Management-and-Review/README.md

 - Step 1: Creating a CSV for Audio File Tracking
 - Step 2: Find Difficiencies in Scheduled Recordings

-*Upcoming scripts will allow user to scrutinize this file list for recording deficiencies.
+*Upcoming scripts will allow user to pull sample files and review in Audacity, Raven, or Kailedoscope.
 Work in progress.

 ## USAGE ##
 This code is intended to be customized to your specific project.
 Users will need to open and review the code prior to use.
 Each script has a pre-amble.
 The pre-amble contains a section called "User Modifications Required".
 This section describes which portions of code are customizeable to the user's project.